almostdutch/Sel-Parity-recon-algorithm-1/README.md

 # Sel-Parity-recon-algorithm-1

 Scripts for reconstruction of selective parity DW-HASTE MRI data.
-<br/>The best way to getting started is to read "readme.docs" file for each of the algorithm.<br/>
+<br/>The best way to getting started is to read "readme.docs" file.<br/>

 Folder “matlabStuff” has the following dependencies:
 - FID-A-master: scripts for reading Siemens raw “*.dat” files.